 Understanding Truck Blind Spots in Cherry Hill

-One of the key aspects for understanding truck blind spots in Cherry Hill is realizing the size of a truck in comparison to that of a normal car, and thinking about how that can affect visibility.
-Many people incorrectly assume that a truck driver can see their car wherever they are sitting because the driver sits much higher up.
+One of the key aspects of understanding truck blind spots in Cherry Hill is realizing the size of a commercial vehicle in comparison to that of a normal car, and thinking about how that can affect a trucker’s visibility.
+Many people incorrectly assume that a truck driver can see their car wherever they are sitting because the trucker sits much higher up.
 But in fact, it is this very reason that makes it harder for truck drivers to see certain areas, particularly the front of the truck.
 Due to the height of the truck driver’s seat, they may be able to see far out in front of them, but not directly right in front of them.
-For this reason, if a car is traveling too close to the front of a truck, there is a very good chance that they are in a truck’s blind spot.
+For this reason, if a car is traveling too close to the front of a truck, there is a very good chance that they are in the driver’s blind spot.

-And just as cars should ensure they are not too close to the front of a truck, they also need to make sure they are not too close to the back of a truck.
-The very wide mirrors a truck driver uses can help them to see some distance behind them, but they cannot see what is directly behind their truck.
-It is for this reason that all drivers should never follow a truck too closely, leaving more room than they would if they were following a passenger vehicle.
+Just as cars should ensure they are not too close to the front of a truck, they also need to make sure they are not too close to the back of a truck.
+The very wide mirrors a truck driver uses can help them to see some distance behind them, but they cannot see what is directly behind their trailer.
+It is for this reason that all drivers should never follow a truck too closely and should instead leave more room than they would if they were following a passenger vehicle.

 Sides of the Truck

 It is these blind spots that are the hardest to avoid.
 When driving on a highway, people often need to pass trucks frequently.
-The best way to do it is to continually keep an eye on the truck while passing along the side, and getting out of the truck’s blind spot, as quickly as possible.
+The best way to do so is to continually keep an eye on the truck while passing along the side and getting out of the truck’s blind spot as quickly as possible.
 If all else fails, no matter what blind spot a car may be in, if a truck is getting too close to a passenger vehicle, the driver of that vehicle should honk their horn to make the truck driver aware that they are there.

 Understanding truck blind spots in Cherry Hill can be instrumental to ensuring your safety when sharing the road with tractor-trailer drivers.
-Accidents involving trucks and tractor trailers often happen because the truck/trailer driver cannot see the other drivers on the road.
-By consulting an experienced truck accident lawyer and staying vigilant, you can protect yourself and other drivers from serious accidents.
+Accidents involving trucks and tractor-trailers often happen because the truck driver cannot see the other drivers on the road.
+By consulting an experienced lawyer and staying vigilant, you can protect yourself and other drivers from serious accidents.